vedaldi/practical-object-category-recognition/doc/instructions.md

 <img width=100% src="images/cover.jpeg" alt="cover"/>

 This practical is on image classification, where an image is classified according to its visual content.
 For example, does it contain an airplane or not.
-Important applications are image retrieval - searching through an image dataset to obtain (or retrieve) those images with particular visual content, and image annotatvion - adding tags to images if they contain particular object categories.
+Important applications are image retrieval - searching through an image dataset to obtain (or retrieve) those images with particular visual content, and image annotation - adding tags to images if they contain particular object categories.

 The goal of this session is to get basic practical experience with classification.
 It includes: (i) training a visual classifier for five different image classes (airplanes, motorbikes, people, horses and cars); (ii) assessing the performance of the classifier by computing a precision-recall curve; (iii) training set and testing set augmentation; and (iv) obtaining training data for new classifiers using Bing image search and using the classifiers to retrieve images from a dataset.